tjuuljensen/ride-windows/README.md

 Following is a list of rules which I'm trying to apply in this project.
 The rules are not binding and I accept pull requests even if they don't adhere to them, as long as their purpose and content are clear.
 In cases when there are too many rule violations, I might simply redo the whole functionality and reject the PR while still crediting you.
 If you'd like to make my work easier, please consider adhering to the following rules too.

 ### Function naming
-Try to give a function a meaningful name up to 27 characters long, which gives away the purpose of the function.
-Use verbs like `Enable`/`Disable`, `Show`/`Hide`, `Install`/`Uninstall`, and `Add`/`Remove` at the beginning of the function name.
+Try to give a function a meaningful name that gives away the purpose of the function.
+Use verbs like `Enable`/`Disable`, `Show`/`Hide`, `Install`/`Remove`, `Get`, and `Add`/`Remove` at the beginning of the function name.
 In case the function doesn't fit any of these verbs, come up with another name, beginning with the verb `Set`, which indicates what the function does, e.g. `SetCurrentNetworkPrivate` and `SetCurrentNetworkPublic`.

 ### Revert functions
 Always add a function with the opposite name (or equivalent) which reverts the behaviour to default.
-The default is considered freshly installed Windows 10/11 or Windows Server 2016 / 2019 with no adjustments made during or after the installation.
-If you don't have access to either of these, create the revert function to the best of your knowledge and I will fill in the rest if necessary.
+The default is considered a freshly installed supported Windows release with no adjustments made during or after installation.
+If you don't have access to a clean baseline, create the revert function to the best of your knowledge and document the assumption.

 ### Function similarities
 Check if there isn't already a function with a similar purpose as the one you're trying to add.
 As long as the name and objective of the existing function are unchanged, feel free to add your tweak to that function rather than create a new one.